RI-imaging/DryMass/docs/tutorials/t02_hl60cells.rst

 .. note::

-    Warnings about *slice and QPImage identifiers* can safely be ignored.
+    If you are using *roi_slices.txt* (above note), you can safely ignore warnings about *slice and QPImage identifiers*.
     Setting the RI of the medium changes the internal ROI identifiers.
     Since we have fixed the ROIs, the identifiers do not match anymore, but the enumeration is still correct.